Kashmir Valley remains curfew-free

-After the Valley remained curfew-free for three days, the authorities had imposed the curbs on the movement of people in Koimoh town of south Kashmir’s Kulgam district on Wednesday in view of the separatists call for a march to various tehsil headquarters.
+He said there has been a considerable improvement in the overall situation in the Valley.

-However, the curbs were lifted this morning in view of the improvement in the situation.
+There was no untoward incident on Monday and the situation remained by and large peaceful during the day, the official said.

-Meanwhile, normal life continued to remain affected in Kashmir for the 83rd straight day on Thursday due to the separatists’ call for shut down, but there was increased movement of private vehicles in the city, indicating mass fatigue among the populace due to the prolonged unrest.
+However, normal life continued to remain affected in Kashmir for the 81st straight day on Tuesday due to the separatist call for shut down.

 Shops, petrol pumps and other business establishments remained closed, while public transport remained off the roads.